ArnaBannonymus/Frac_Differentiation/README.md

 # Fractional Differentiation on Time Series
-As described in Advances of Machine Learning by Marcos Prado
+As described in Advances of Machine Learning by Arnab Bhowmik Colaboration Institution: ISI North India

 ## SP500 returns